rivery-solutions/social_analytics_block/README.md

 ### How do I implement the block?

-Instructions on how to implement this block can be found [here] (link here}.
+Instructions on how to implement this block can be found [here](https://rivery.io/docs/social-analytics-for-looker).

 ### What’s in the Block?